 - the owner of the trademark renounces the ownership of the trademark.

 5. Are foreign patents and trademarks recognized and, if so, under what circumstances?

 Foreign patents can be recognized in two ways in the Czech Republic.
-Firstly, if a European Patent was granted under the European Patent Convention, such patent is recognized after being validated in the Czech Republic.
+First, if a European Patent was granted under the European Patent Convention, the patent is recognized after being validated in the Czech Republic.
 Secondly, a patent granted under the Patent Cooperation Treaty is recognized if the applicant designates the Czech Republic as one of the countries of validity in the initial application.